PeterCamilleri/CX16/tools/README.md

 Time and time again, I have found that a disciplined, modular approach leads to success and that taking short-cuts and hacking leads to an unworkable mess.
-Linkers make the modular apporach work with a minimum of fuss and ceremony.
+Linkers make the modular approach work with a minimum of fuss and ceremony.

 ### Using object files with ld65